We believe that if we act now, by 2050, everyone who develops breast cancer will live. But we can only reach this goal if we collaborate.

 Pfizer has also committed $15 million USD (around £10 million) in funding over three years to ensure this research can happen.

 Although Pfizer is helping to fund this research, they won’t have a say in how the funds are allocated.
-Research priorities will be decided by our– Catalyst Programme Advisory Group a network of eminent, independent researchers from around the world – and all results will be published and peer-reviewed.
+Research priorities will be decided by our Catalyst Programme Advisory Group a network of eminent, independent researchers from around the world.
+All results will be published and peer-reviewed.

 Led by experts, tested by supporters

 We will be working closely with independent experts in breast cancer and drug development who will advise us on the needs of those affected by the disease and the most effective way of making funding available to researchers.